The Buddha’s wisdom teachings

 “Suppose, bhikkhus, that a magician or a magician’s apprentice would display a magical illusion at a crossroads.
 A man with good sight would inspect it, ponder it, and carefully investigate it, and it would appear to him to be empty, hollow, insubstantial.
 For what substance could there be in a magical illusion?
 So too, bhikkhus, whatever kind of consciousness there is, whether past, future, or present, internal or external, gross or subtle, inferior or superior, far or near: a bhikkhu inspects it, ponders it, and carefully investigates it, and it would appear to him to be empty, hollow, insubstantial.
 For what substance could there be in consciousness?”

 The Buddha likens consciousness to a “magical illusion.”
 A magical illusion presents a convincing “reality” to an audience.
 Consciousness likewise presents a convincing reality to the common worldling.
 However, a skeptical viewer of the magic show might slip behind stage, gain an alternative perspective, and see how the magician conjures up this “reality” with the aid of various props and slight of hand.
+They would experience the situation otherwise.
 The practitioner intent on wisdom gains a contemplative perspective on consciousness, and sees how consciousness conjures up a convincing “reality” with the aid of various cognitive factors that play a conditioning role in consciousness.
 Pondering and investigating consciousness itself is how we gain wisdom.
 The “reality” that we think is “out there” turns out to be, from its own side, empty, for it is never independent of the mental phenomenon of consciousness needed to observe it.
 We learn to experience the the world otherwise, once we see that the mind is making it up.
 In fact,for the Buddha, “the world” is entirely the world as we experience it, not some independent reality “out there.”

 “In this fathom-long living body, along with its perceptions and thoughts, lies the world, the arising of the world, and the cessation of the world.”
 (AN 4.45)